muhammadsufiyanbaig/3rd-Semester/Self Learning/Software Engineering/Chapter2/Readme.md

 ## CAPABILITY MATURATY MODEL
 - CMM is a strategy for improving the software process, to generate quality software.
 - The Capability Maturity Model (CMM) is a development model created after a study of data collected from organizations that contracted with the U.S. Department of Defence, who funded the research.
 The term "maturity" relates to the degree of formality and optimization of processes, from ad hoc practices, to formally defined steps, to managed result metrics, to active optimization of the processes.
 - It is use to judge the maturity of s/w process an organization and to identify the key practise that are required to increase the maturity of theses process.
-There are five levels of the CMM
+There are five levels of the CMM.
 ![Diagram 11](11.png)
 1. **Initial (process unpredictable and poorly controlled)**
-- No engineering management, everything done on ad hoc basis
+- No engineering management, everything done on ad hoc basis.
-- Software process is unpredictable with respect to time and cost
+- Software process is unpredictable with respect to time and cost.
-- It depends on current staff, as staff change so does the process
+- It depends on current staff, as staff change so does the process.
 2. **Repeatable (basic project management)**
-- Planning and managing of new projects are based on the experience with the similar projects
+- Planning and managing of new projects are based on the experience with the similar projects.
-- Realistic plans based on the performance based on the previous projects
+- Realistic plans based on the performance based on the previous projects.
 3. **Defined (process standardization)**
 - Process of developing and maintaining s/w across the organization is documented including engineering and management.
-- Training programs are implemented to ensure that the staff have skills and
+- Training programs are implemented to ensure that the staff have skills and knowledge required.
-- knowledge required
-- Risk management
+- Risk management.
 4. **Managed (Quantitative measurement)**
 - Organization set quantitative goals for both product and process.
-- Here process is predictable both with respect to time and cost
+- Here process is predictable both with respect to time and cost.
 5. **Optimized (continuous process improvement)**
-- Here organization analysis defects to determine their causes and goals is to preventing the occurrence of defects
+- Here organization analysis defects to determine their causes and goals is to preventing the occurrence of defects.
-- Here company continuously improve the process performance of their projects
+- Here company continuously improve the process performance of their projects.